Christina Chalk

 Christina dela Cruz Chalk is a British-Filipino beauty pageant titleholder who was crowned Miss Universe Great Britain 2024.
 She represented her country at Miss Universe 2024 in Mexico.

 Chalk previously competed at Miss Universe Philippines 2024 where she reached the top 20.
 She had also entered Miss Universe Great Britain three times before winning on her fourth attempt in July 2024.

 Early life and education

 Christina Dela Cruz Chalk grew up in Dunblane, Scotland; her mother is Filipina and her father Scottish.
 She attended Dunblane High School and graduated with a degree in pharmacology from the University of Glasgow.

 Chalk began modelling at the age of 15, and was called Scotland's New Face in 2009 at the Scottish Fashion Awards.
 She has also modelled for Swarovski and Vogue.
-In 2013, Chalk appeared on the reality TV show Britain & Ireland's Next Top Model series 9 and was eliminated in the second round.
+In 2013, Chalk appeared on the reality TV show Britain & Ireland's Next Top Model series 9 and was the first to be eliminated, finish in 14th place.
+After the show, Chalk moved to the Philippines in several years to pursue her modeling career while travel back and forth to her hometown Dunblane.